OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:10

-These were the chief officers of King Solomon, two hundred and fifty who ruled over the people.
+These were the principal officers of King Solomon, two hundred and fifty who governed the people.

 ---